 - Visitors lingering on your website

 And that’s it.
 It’s simple, but not so simple that you can set your website and forget it.
-After all, that’s why we at Web Symphonies specialize in Charlotte SEO (but not just Charlotte).
+After all, that’s why we at Web Symphonies specialize in Charlotte SEO services (but not just Charlotte).
 Someone has to maintain these things and make tweaks here and there.
 However, there are some things that don’t require vast technical knowledge that you can do on your own to improve organic SEO.

 1. Keywords of course!